rien/puntbestanden/README.md

 I do however have some pieces of code copied from friends.
 If they have a license that's different from mine, it will be clearly stated and the license can be found in the `legal/` folder.

-I signed the (un)license with GPG, so You should be able to verify my signature using `gpg --verify UNLICENSE.sig UNLICENSE`.
+I signed the (un)license with GPG, so You should be able to verify my signature using `gpg --verify LICENSE.sig LICENSE`.